prasser/newtonraphson/README.md

 ### First enhanced solution

-We can now specify partial derivatives of our object functions:
+We can compute the partial derivatives of our object functions:

 ```
 d/dx(f1) =   6 * x